jro31/jethro-codes/_articles/my-story.md

 Unfortunately, Covid restrictions completely hamstrung the business, as lockdowns effectively meant that we could no longer rent properties.
 In an (utlimately failed) attempt to save the business, in August of 2020, after 20 months in the job, I was among a large batch of redundancies.

 One of the reasons I'd started coding, was to be able to make my living anywhere in the world.
-I expected it to take about 2 years to get the experience as to where I could start working abroad again.
+I expected it to take about 2 years to get the experience to be able to start working abroad again.

 Under other circumstances, I might have taken this opportunity of unexpected unemployment to stretch-out my wings to start to fly again.
 As it was, we were in the midst of a pandemic and a recession, people were getting laid-off right and left, and half of the world was in lockdown.